Russian olive is a stylish tree.

 Elaeagnus don’t do well in very wet ground.

-Avoid waterlogged soil and stagnant water or your plant will dwindle away.
+Avoid constantly waterlogged soil and stagnant water or your plant will dwindle away.